nenlep/Hotel-BT/README.md

 # Hotel-BT
-A responsive website sample for a fictional hotel
+A responsive website sample for a fictional hotel. link: https://bt-hotel.netlify.app/